ashleyalmeida07/ashleyalmeida07/README.md

 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">

-I'm Ashley Almeida, a passionate and curious Computer Engineering student with a strong interest in full-stack development, open-source contributions, and innovative software solutions.
-I love building projects that solve real-world problems — from smart classroom systems and parking management platforms to interactive AI tools.
-I’ve actively participated in national-level hackathons like Smart India Hackathon and Bit-N-Build, where I developed impactful projects such as a sustainable e-commerce platform.
-I enjoy learning new things every day and strongly believe in "building the future, one line at a time." 🚀
+I'm Ashley Almeida, a Computer Engineering student with a strong passion for full-stack development, technology, and continuous learning.
+I love building web applications that are not only functional but also user-friendly and impactful.
+From frontend design to backend logic, I enjoy being involved in every step of the development process.
+Over the past few years, I’ve worked on several personal and academic projects, exploring technologies like React, Flask, and RESTful APIs.
+I enjoy solving real-world problems through code and always strive to write clean, efficient, and scalable solutions.
+Whether it’s creating a smart classroom platform or contributing to open source, I believe every line of code is a step toward building something meaningful.
+Outside of coding, I’m curious about AI, cloud computing, and developer communities.
+I value collaboration, creativity, and a growth mindset — and I’m always open to learning from others and sharing what I know.
+For me, tech isn't just a field — it's a space to innovate, connect, and inspire.
 <br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">